fractalcactus/sesame/README.md

 ### Public Routes

-#### POST api/WayPoints
+#### GET api/WayPoints

 *Description:*
-This works like a GET, but needs to be a post so it can take a JSON.
  Takes a lat and lng in the form of a json string, checks if those coords are in the DB, evenutally having a range of acceptable points (e.g a radius of being at a WayPoint)

 *expects:*
 ```json